Role of an Investigator

 - Allows us to ask clarifying questions about the situation

-- Provides an opportunity for us to engage with you about your options moving forward, including filing a formal complaint and participating in the complaint resolution process
+- Provides an opportunity for us to engage with you about options moving forward, including filing a formal complaint and participating in the complaint resolution process

 - Allows us to discuss supportive measures available to you, even if you choose not to file a formal complaint